Money issues being the number one reason why married couples fight may not be very surprising.

 The wife buys a $300 pair of shoes “on sale” for $200, or the husband surprises his wife with a 70-inch flat screen TV to watch a football game – we’re all familiar with the theme.

-But overspending can also occur on everyday purchases by both spouses.
+But overspending can also occur on everyday purchases made by both spouses.
+You can minimize these expenses by enrolling in cashback programs that pay you anytime you shop.

 The absolute best thing a couple can do before they get married is to establish a spending plan that incorporates a savings goal.